 - Lift-Served Backcountry

-Powder lovers flock to Brundage Mountain for fresh lines within our managed terrain and also beyond the ski area’s patrolled slopes.
-Venturing into the uncontrolled, unpatrolled backcountry just beyond our boundaries requires extra care and extra responsibility.
+Powder lovers flock to Brundage Mountain for fresh lines within the managed terrain and also beyond the ski area’s patrolled slopes.
+Venturing into the uncontrolled, unpatrolled backcountry just beyond the boundaries requires extra care and extra responsibility.

 - Backcountry SnowCat Adventures - Guided

 Backcountry SnowCat Adventures – Guided